Chemical Speciation Network (CSN)

 - Comparison to chemical speciation data collected from the Interagency Monitoring of Protected Visual Environments (IMPROVE) network.

-As of 2016, the PM2.5 CSN includes about 50 STN sites and about 100 State and Local Air Monitoring Stations (SLAMS) supplemental sites.
+As of 2020, the PM2.5 CSN includes about 50 STN sites and about 100 State and Local Air Monitoring Stations (SLAMS) supplemental sites.
 All STN sites are required to use the national contract for shipping, handling and analysis of samples for consistency.
 Supplemental sites have the option of using other state, local or contract laboratories for analysis.
-Currently, approximately 15 CSN sites do not use the national contract.
+Currently, approximately 10 of these CSN sites do not use the national contract.